dustin-ruetz/web-devdeps/README.md

 # 1. Create and initialize a new Git repository:
 mkdir repo-name && cd repo-name && git init

-# 2. Use `npx` to execute this package's `init-repo` script to write the initial files
+# 2. Use `pnpx` to execute this package's `init-repo` script to write the initial files
 #    needed for web-/Node.js-based projects when creating a new Git repository.
 #
 #    **Tip:** Pass the `--help` flag to print the documentation for the command's flags.
-npx web-devdeps init-repo repo-name
+pnpx web-devdeps init-repo repo-name

 # 3. Configure the repo to use the Git hooks files in the written `.githooks/` directory
 #    and modify their permissions to make all files executable:
 git config core.hooksPath ./.githooks/ && chmod u+x ./.githooks/*

 # 4. Install the `web-devdeps` version listed in the written `package.json` file:
-npm install
+pnpm install

 # 5. (optional) Automatically fix the formatting for all of the written files:
-npm run fix.format
+pnpm fix.format

 # 6. Note how the key files (`package.json`, `README.md`, `tsconfig.json`, etc.)
 #    and folders (`.githooks/`, `.vscode/`) have all been initialized.
 Open each